Miscellaneous

 Around 2000, Vincent Bouchitté and Ioan Todinca developed in a series of papers a nice theory of so-called potential maximal cliques, in order to solve efficiently Treewidth and Minimum Fill-In on some classes of graphs.
 This theory would be later used by Fedor Fomin and Yngve Villanger to design a parameterized subexponential time algorithm running in 2O(√ k log k).
 Sandeep together with Yixin Cao showed that this algorithm is essentially optimal under the Exponential Time Hypothesis.

 We implemented the approach of Bouchitté and Todinca based on listing the potential maximal cliques and some home-made heuristics to compute upper bounds on the size of the solution to prune the search.
 Obtaining good lower bounds would speed up our code but appear really challenging.
-Here is a general presentation of the algorithm and the python sources can be found there.
-We finished third; more importantly, we learnt things and had fun in the process.
+Here is a general presentation of the algorithm and the code can be downloaded there.